wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/repl.md

 ## Blockchain Data

 The results of blockchain-based functions and variables depend on the account and blockchain network (Mainnet, Testnet, or other) configured in tool settings.
+For example:

 ```
 RIDE > this